-With the decade coming to a close, I began to reflect on common themes and questions that artists have shared with me over the past few years.
+While building Elevator Program, I began to reflect on common themes and questions that artists have shared with me over the course of a decade of teaching.
 One that comes up again and again is focus and creativity.

-There are a number of different aspects to focus.
+There are a number of different aspects to focus and how that helps us with the creative process.
 Firstly, it takes 15 minutes of doing something continuously without disruption to give it your full attention.
-So if you are writing music and answering messages on a social media platform or even hearing notifications, that disrupts your focus.
+So if you are writing music and answering messages on a social media platform or even hearing notifications, that disrupts your focus and your workflow.

 The first step to creativity is focusing your attention.
 Put any potential distractions, a phone being an obvious one, in another room or turn it off.
 Turn off your emails, turn off any social media updates/notifications and allow yourself to have this time to yourself to explore your ideas.

 Some of the worlds leading athletes/musicians/performers discuss the concept of entering a 'flow state' when they need to step up and deliver in front of a large audience, regardless of their mood.
 They can switch off the outside world and perform at a world class level.